LIFE IP GrassBirdHabitats

 What we do

 To improve the conservation status of meadow birds along the East Atlantic Flyway, a team of more than 40 people is carrying out various measures.
-Their common goal is to increase the birds' reproduction rates in the Netherlands and Germany and to improve their return rates from their wintering grounds in West Africa.
+Our common goal is to increase the birds' reproduction rates in the Netherlands and Germany and to improve their return rates from their wintering grounds in West Africa.

 More about our measures